rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Venting frustration, IMO, does not improve how either the "venter" or the "ventee" feel.
 It only fuels the negativity.
 IMO, the best way to fight negative emotions is to employ the deductive.
-Figuring out the underlying context that causes negativity can save a conversation, simply engaging in that deductive search can protect you.
+Figuring out the underlying context that causes negativity can save a conversation and simply engaging in that deductive search can protect you.
 Using logic to confront emotions is a form of what psychologist call [cognitive restructuring](https://www.apa.org/topics/anger/control).

 Criticism of bad code is bound to be unpleasant to its authors.
 Even worse, a lot of code can be criticized on purely logical grounds.
-This can be interpreted as a critique of the author's competence and, I am sure, is a big source of negativity.
+This can be interpreted as a critique of the author's competence and, I am sure, is a big source of negativity and tension.
 Let's look at this differently.
 Look at some of the empirical sciences like medicine or neuroscience and see how frequently the knowledge gets adjusted if not invalidated[^medical].
 IMO, programming is on a very localized and very accelerated path of the same process.
 Is "bad code" phenomena partially related to the empirical nature of programming?
 I think it is[^turning].